sunandamanne/MaternaCare/README.md

 README File: Detailed overview of the project.
 Presentation: A PDF detailing project features and implementation.
-Video Demo: A 2-minute video demonstrating features and explaining the codebase.
-Mockups/Design: Figma designs of the Android app interface.
+Video Demo: A 2-minute video demonstrating features and explaining the codebase. link-to-website : Figma designs of the Android app interface.